-Actual or potential release and exposure of the personnel and population.
+General emergency - Actual or potential release and exposure of the personnel and population.
 Requires urgent protective actions for the population and prompt actions to reduce the accident's consequences and to protect the personnel

-Significant reduction of protection level of personnel on the site.
+Site area emergency - Significant reduction of protection level of personnel on the site.
 Requires immediate actions to mitigate the consequences and to protect the personnel and starts preparation for taking protective actions for the population

-Facility emergency

-Significant reduction of the protection level of personnel without any risk for the population.
-Requires immediate actions to mitigate the accident's consequences and to protect the personnel
+Facility emergency - Significant reduction of the protection level of personnel without any risk for the population.
+Requires immediate actions to mitigate the accident's consequences and to protect the personnel.

-Alert

-Events with uncertain or significantly decreased level of safety.
+Alert - Events with uncertain or significantly decreased level of safety.
 Requires actions to evaluate the situation

-Other emergencies

-Find, loss or theft of a dangerous source, including re-entry of satellites containing dangerous sources.
+Other emergencies - Events of detection, loss or theft of a dangerous source, requires implementation of protective actions and other response actions.